grygy/pv217-microservices-materials/review/README.md

 ## Hints

-- You can inspire yourself from tests in `flilght-service`.
+- You can get some inspiration from tests in `flight-service`.
-- Create helper methods in tests for create example object.
+- Create helper methods in tests to create example objects.

 ## Troubleshooting